ucr-rhic/ucr-rhic.github.io/analyses/diffJetAN.md

-Diffractive EM-Jet A<sub>N</sub> at Forward Rapidities With FMS and EEMC
+exitDiffractive EM-Jet A<sub>N</sub> at Forward Rapidities With FMS and EEMC
 =====================================================================

 **Motivation:**